Viltipoco Trails Hike - Photo 1

 Viltipoco Trails Hike

-While learning about Viltipoco's story, we will walk along a dry riverbed and admire the scenery of Purmamarca, a region noted for its geological processes that took place over four million years ago.
+While learning about Viltipoco's story, we'll walk along a dry river bed and admire the scenery of Purmamarca, an area shaped by geological processes over four million years.

-The route will continue into a narrow valley, providing a foundation to explore Andean cosmovision.
-Participants will observe local fauna and flora, learn to distinguish various plant species, and discuss their uses as food and natural medicine since the time of Viltipoco.
+The route will continue in a narrow valley, which will allow us to learn about Andean cosmovision.
+We will observe endemic fauna and flora, distinguishing various plant species while discussing their historical uses as food and natural medicine.

 Included